XY782/Minecraft-Friend/README.md

 ## Important
 - Many servers forbid bots/automation.
 Only use this where you have permission.
-- This bot **does not impersonate a human**.
-If Gemini chat is enabled, it will identify itself as a bot.

 ## Setup
 1. Install Node.js (LTS recommended).